Canada's Wonderland: Planning

 Canada's Wonderland was also responsible for changing the master development plan for the province of Ontario.
 The provincial government wanted to increase residential and commercial development to the east of Toronto in the Regional Municipality of Durham, which includes Pickering and Oshawa, while keeping the lands to the north of Toronto agricultural, as a Greenbelt.
 The Wonderland promoters were able to convince the province to amend the planning policy for the region, and the park secured infrastructure improvements, including a highway overpass and sewage systems, that were expanded and built out to the site.
 This infrastructure paved the way for increased development throughout the region.

 Concerns were also raised about the cultural implications of allowing an American theme park to open in Canada.
 Many felt that it would be a "Trojan Horse" for American culture.
 To counter the criticism, Taft planned to open Frontier Canada, a part of the park devoted to Canada's history.
 Early park maps show the area encompassing what is now Splash Works, White Water Canyon, the Action Theatre and the southern part of Kidzville.
 Taft also proposed including a steam passenger train.
-While Frontier Canada was not brought up as an idea until 2019, several original themes remain in the area.
+While Frontier Canada was not brought up as an idea until 2019 by a different owner, several original themes remain in the area.
 Unlike its sister parks, Kings Island and Kings Dominion, it was decided early that the centrepiece of the park would not be a replica of Paris's famous Eiffel Tower.
 Instead, the park's designers chose to build a massive mountain, known as Wonder Mountain, situated at the top of International Street.
 Wonder Mountain featured a huge waterfall and interior pathways that led visitors to a look-out point.
 The interior pathways have been closed since and have remained closed.
-Hyatt House and Hyatt Place Vaughan at Canada's Wonderland, a hotel, was being built during the first half of 2019 and set to open in late 2020, though the COVID-19 pandemic delayed its opening to mid-2021, but is in limbo.
+In 2018, the park announced plans to open a Hyatt House and Hyatt Place–branded hotel eventually.